monolithpl/frequency-count-benchmark/README.md

 # frequency count benchmark
 Benchmarking various solutions for counting word and phrase frequency in corpora.
-Also provides ready-to-use win32/win64 binaries of grep, ag, pt and sift for those who are too lazy to compile their own and just want the solution that works fastest!
+Also provides ready-to-use win32/win64 binaries of grep, ag, pt and sift for those who are too lazy to compile their own and just want the best tool for the job.

 ### why?
 There are at least half a dozen popular utilities that search for strings inside text files.
 Most of them claim to be the fastest.
 To test their claims, we put them to the test.